trezor/blockbook/docs/api.md

     - *tokenBalances*: *basic* + tokens with balances + belonging to the address (applicable only to some coins)
     - *txids*: *tokenBalances* + list of txids, subject to  *from*, *to* filter and paging
     - *txs*:  *tokenBalances* + list of transaction with details, subject to  *from*, *to* filter and paging
+- *contract*: return only transactions which affect specified contract (applicable only to coins which support contracts)

 Response: